w1798/Universal-Launcher-Core/README.md

 Check start_log.txt if any issues occur during the process.

-🛡️ Safety & Security
+## 🛡️ Safety & Security
-Root Protection: Built-in safeguards prevent accidental deletion of critical system directories (e.g., Windows, Program Files, Users).
+System Root Protection: Built-in protection prevents writing to or cleaning critical directories like Windows, Program Files, or Users.

-Atomic Operations: Uses temporary batch execution to prevent file-in-use conflicts during runtime.
+Atomic Operations: Uses temporary batch execution techniques to avoid file occupancy conflicts during runtime.

+Encoding Note: If the INI contains non-ASCII characters (e.g., Chinese paths), ensure the file is saved with UTF-8 with BOM encoding.

-📜 License
+## 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ✍️ Author
-Charles Nextime Passionate about portable software and automation.
+Charles Nextime – Passionate about software portability and automation script development.